Michelle Martínez, Ph.D.

 Ivette J. Suárez Arroyo, Ph.D.

 Dr. Suárez completed a B.S. in Industrial Microbiology at the University of Puerto Rico, Mayaguez Campus.
 In 2016, she obtained a Ph.D. in Cellular and Molecular Biology from Universidad Central del Caribe-School of Medicine (UCC-SOM).
-At present, she is a Postdoctoral Fellow at the Department of Biochemistry in the Cancer Research Unit at UCC-SOM.
+At present, she is a Research Assistant Professor at the Department of Biochemistry in the Cancer Research Unit at UCC-SOM.
 She is also part-time faculty at the College of Science and Health Professions at Universidad Central de Bayamón.
 Her research focuses in to elucidate the role of the endocytosis related protein, SCAMP3, in EGFR trafficking and Inflammatory Breast Cancer progression.
 Dr. Suárez has several publications in the breast cancer field in high impact journals.
 Dr. Suárez is committed to help others and to advance the understanding of the biology of cancer in an effort to find a cure for this intractable disease.